Get in touch:

 A brief touch of the universe, or just a lucky breeze?

-A gentle nudge, or a cosmic dance?
+A gentle nudge, maybe a sign